 “Recent legislation makes provision to continue the pay and allowances of persons carried in a “missing” status for a period not to exceed twelve months; to continue, for the duration of the war, the pay and allowances of persons known to have been captured by the enemy; to continue allotments made by missing personnel for a period of twelve months and allotments or increase allotments made by persons by the enemy during the time they are so held; to make new allotments or increase allotments to certain dependents defined in Public Law 490, 77th Congress.
 The latter dependents generally include the legal wife, dependent children under twenty-one years of age, and dependent mother, or such dependents as having been designated in official records.
 Eligible dependents who can establish a need for financial assistance and are eligible to receive this assistance the amount allotted will be deducted from pay which would otherwise accrue to the credit of the missing individual.

 The Adjutant General”

-LD was not heard of again until other members of the 192nd were sent to Bilibid Prison in Manila as Prisoners of War.
-When they arrived, LD was already a POW there.
+What is known is that LD was sent to Cabanatuan #3.
+When he got there it is known he was assigned to Group 5 which was under the command of Lt Arthur Herhold, 194th Tank Battalion.
+From Cabanatuan #3, it appears he was sent to Bilibid.
+When other members of the 192nd were sent to Bilibid Prison in Manila as Prisoners of War.
+When they arrived to find that LD was already a POW there.